masterrite/Foo_strip/README.md

 - Previous / play-pause / next with hover + press feedback
 - Seek bar with click/drag scrubbing, accurate time readout
 - Hides automatically when a fullscreen game/video is in front
-- Right-click anywhere in the strip to toggle between light and dark mode
+- Right-click in the strip to open customization settings
-  - Carries over on restart
+  - change basically everything but the album art thumbnail
+- Double-click album art to bring up foobar window
+- "Toggle floating strip" under View menu and bindable to a button in Column UI

 ## Install